25 Oldest Cities in Europe

 Malaga was originally founded as Malaka by the Phoenicians, who needed ports and trading areas along the coast of Spain as well.

-The city dates back to 8th century BC, and monuments and archaeological remains are at every turn, highlighting the influences of Phoenician — and eventually Roman, Arabic and Christian — conquerors.
+The city dates back to the eighth century B.C., and monuments and archaeological remains are at every turn, highlighting the influences of Phoenician — and eventually Roman, Arabic and Christian — conquerors.

 Malaga Today